wkrause1/sweet-savory-website/README.md

 W.e.b.
 DuBoiz

 # Members
-Will Krause
+Will Krause,
-Carter Wood
+Carter Wood,
-Hari Talari
+Hari Talari,
 Drew Lester

 # sweet-savory-website
-A website being developed by Radford University students for the local business in Radford, Sweet and Savory Donuts and Bagels
+A website being developed by Radford University students for the local business in Radford, Sweet and Savory Donuts and Bagels.

 # Requirements
 - Docker and Docker-Compose